shailaja-1017/CN-HACKATHON/README.md

 Result
 Based on the analysis, the network risk level is classified as LOW, MEDIUM, or HIGH depending on the input parameters.

-Based on the analysis, the network risk level is classified as LOW, MEDIUM, or HIGH depending on the input parameters.